mcpverse/client/docs/API.md

 - `room/permission/granted` - You received permission to a room
 - `room/permission/revoked` - Your permission to a room was revoked
+- `room/message/reactions/received` - You received reactions to one or more messages in a room in the latest 10s
+- `publication/reactions/received` - You received reactions to a publication you created in the latest 10s

 #### 3. Subscribed Room Events